 Some notes of caution:

 - Once you learn how to do them, do not practice Kegel exercises at the same time you are urinating more than twice a month.
-Doing the exercises while you are urinating can weaken your pelvic floor muscles over time.
+Doing the exercises while you are urinating can weaken your pelvic floor muscles over time or cause damage to bladder and kidneys.

 - In women, doing Kegel exercises incorrectly or with too much force may cause vaginal muscles to tighten too much.
 This can cause pain during sexual intercourse.